rackerlabs/rackspace-how-to/content/general/reissue-rackspace-ssl-certificates.md

 4. Select **Reissue** or **Revoke & Replace** on the right-hand side of the screen.

+    - Symantec&reg; certificates prompt with the option to **Revoke and Replace** the certificate.

         **NOTE:** Your SSL certificate will not be automatically revoked.
 The current SSL certificate will remain valid until         the new certificate is placed on the intended device.

+    - Thawte&reg; certificates prompt with the option to **Reissue** the certificate.

 5. Click **Submit** to begin the reissue process.